The short answer to how long to grill shrimp: Total time 3 to 5 minutes, 2 to 3 minutes per side

 If you’d want, you can!
 Before grilling, thread the shrimp onto skewers, making it easier to turn.
 However, Alex and I have discovered that it spins on skewers, making it difficult to manage on the grill.
 Threading it onto skewers takes some time, and wooden skewers must be soaked first to avoid burning.

 How do you know if shrimp is cooked?

-Shrimp in its rawest form is shiny, translucent, and gray.
+In its rawest form, shrimp is shiny, translucent, and gray.
 When the shrimp is no longer translucent and pink, it is done.
 In addition, the shrimp will curl into a lovely “C” shape.

 What happens if shrimp is overcooked?

 Overcooked shrimp becomes rubbery and chewy, making them unappealing to eat.
 They’re still edible, but the texture is unpleasant.